sprestage/sprestage.github.io-personal-notes/ocp_dev_notes.md

 - and am nearly done running the Cicero US import

 **Today I plan to**
-- [x] finish the Cicero US import
+- [x] finish the Cicero US import, ON-1608
-- [ ] check for the missing FL, VA, WA, and MD data <- isn't there another state that was added yesterday, Monday?
+- [x] check for the missing FL, VA, WA, and MD data
 - [ ] today I hope to finish both house and senate <- 2ND TOP PRIORITY (ON-1527: ON-1530 & 1531)
   - [ ] Priority order needs to be changed to this: cwc, email, web, fax
   - [ ] list those who don't have cwc
 - [ ] at some point I hope to get back to responding to the reviews on the rake task PR for ON-1580
 - [ ] do the Advocate Universe Uploads, ON-1605 <- 1st TOP PRIORITY
 - [ ] wrap up [#529] ON-1580 Rake task to reset conversions for re-sync to NationBuilder (sprestage)
-- [ ] also, I keep seeing one particular AU cicero imported recipient failing to NB sync.
+- [x] ON-1613: also, I keep seeing one particular AU cicero imported recipient failing to NB sync.
 I'm going to write up the bug so you can schedule it in sometime soon, Maged:
 {"message":"FAILURE for Promoter 20176 (Australian Christian Lobby): 2022-01-25 14:34:11 +0000 - Conversion 25328631 failed to sync Email because Recipient 121877 failed to sync.","@timestamp":"2022-01-25T14:34:11.132+00:00","@version":"1","severity":"ERROR","host":"ip-172-30-1-220","tags":["nation_builder","task","sync"],"environment":"production"}
-- [ ] Jira ticket to improve importer to filter out rows with territories (PR, AS, 3 others)
+- [x] ON-1614: Jira ticket to improve importer to filter out rows with territories (PR, AS, 3 others)
 ```
 the longer term fix will likely use the filter_rows method in cicero_us_recipient_importer.rb
 so it will add an extra condition that filters out rows that have a state matching the territories